openstack/openstack-manuals/doc/admin-guide/source/telemetry-system-architecture.rst

 authorizing users.
 The required configuration options are listed in the `Telemetry section <https://docs.openstack.org/newton/config-reference/telemetry.html>`__ in the OpenStack Configuration Reference.
+Alternatively, gnocchi can be configured without authentication to minimize overhead.

 The system uses two roles:``admin`` and ``non-admin``.
 The authorization happens before processing each API request.
 The amount of returned data